 Avoid Cured Meats During Pregnancy

-If you’re pregnant, it’s best to avoid cured meats altogether.
-This is because nitrites can cross the placenta and potentially affect the development of the baby.
+If you’re pregnant, it’s often recommended to avoid cured meats and deli meats altogether.
+This is because of the risk of listeria, which can be very harmful to the fetus.

 Betterme will keep you laser-focused on your weight loss journey!
 Nutrient-packed meal plans, fat-blasting workouts, galvanizing challenges and much more.
 Try using the app and see for yourself!